All Episodes

 Can you do that?

-Can you can you put Coke in it?
+Can you put Coke in it?

-Can you can you Yeah, we did it.
+Can you, yeah, we did it.

 We did it.

-Uh I understand these people, folks, and we laugh at them.
+I understand these people, folks, and we laugh at them.

 And of course, Coke is having to turn it around.

-I'm no, I'm not trying to make an enemy out of Coca-Cola here.
+No, I'm not trying to make an enemy out of Coca-Cola here.

 Doesn't matter.

-You go political and you are in the arena, and then we are going to comment.
+You go political and you are in the arena and then we are going to comment.

-Here's Mary in Chicago, as we go back to the phones.
+Here's Mary in Chicago as we go back to the phones.

 Great to have you with us.